jnocampo/jnocampo.github.io/projects/project-4.md

 <br>

 Our application provides users with detailed information regarding available vendors, location, hours, payment types and dietary options.
 Users can set preferences, and filter their results.
-Additionally, Vendors are able to create accounts for themselves to manage their accounts to modify their own information themselves.
+Additionally, Vendors are able to create accounts for themselves to manage and modify their own information themselves.

 <br>